-It's Still Relevant
+It is Still Relevant

-It's been a long time since Crash burst onto the gaming scene.
+It has been a long time since Crash burst onto the gaming scene.
 Entire generations of consoles have come and gone.

 But Crash is still here.
 Not every game gets the honor of earning a modern remake.
 Yet Crash did, and his remake even became the launching point for a series revival.
 Not bad for a game old enough to drink.

-It's Pure Fun
+It is Pure Fun

 It Aged Well

 Early 3D revealed a lot of potential in gaming, but often at the expense of looking less than great.
 With its bright, bold graphics and stylized look, Crash avoided the uncanny traps of early 3D.
-It still looks great now, which is more than you can say for Final Fantasy VII's textureless LEGO characters or the nearly-faceless character models of Metal Gear Solid.
+It still looks great now, which is more than you can say for Final Fantasy VII's texture-less LEGO characters or the nearly faceless character models of Metal Gear Solid.